mhansen/graphviz-docs/faq.md

 and that it is not commented out!

-### <a name="FaqApache"></a> I've installed Debian Graphviz and it works fine on the command line, but when I execute a Perl/CGI script through Apache, no output is generated.
+### I've installed Debian Graphviz and it works fine on the command line, but when I execute a Perl/CGI script through Apache, no output is generated. {#FaqApache}

 For example, the code `system("/usr/local/bin/dot -Tpng /tmp/tree.dot -o /tmp/tree.png");` produces no file `/tmp/tree.png`.